mzuniga58/RESTTemplate/Tutorial.md

 Let's look at each of these a bit more closely.

-In the CanUpdateAsync function, we have a reference to the **IOrchestrator** interface, an **RqlNode** and a **ModelStateDictionary** list of errors.
+In the **CanUpdateAsync** function, we have a reference to the **IOrchestrator** interface, an **RqlNode** and a **ModelStateDictionary** list of errors.
 We begin by clearing the list of errors.
 It should be empty anyway, but it's alwasy a good practice to make sure.
 During the validation process, if we find anything amiss, we will add the error to the list of errors.
-If at the end of the validation process, there are any errors present in our list, then the update will be abandoned, and the service will return a BadRequest, listing all the errors we found.
+If, at the end of the validation process, there are any errors present in our list, then the update will be abandoned and the service will return a BadRequest, listing all the errors we found.

-In Rql, the Rql node is going to contain the information needed to create the WHERE clause in the SQL that will eventually be generated.
-In other words, the Rql node tells us which book, or books, are to be updated.
-The first question we have in our update validation is, does this Rql node actually specify any books to be updated?
+In RQL, the **RqlNode** is going to contain the information needed to create the WHERE clause in the SQL Statement that will eventually be generated.
+In other words, the **RqlNode** tells us which book, or books, are to be updated.
+The first question we have in our update validation is, does this **RqlNode** actually specify any books to be updated?

 To answer this question, we make this call